fishbb/wolfram-alpha-api/README.md

-# wolframalphaapi
+# wolfram-alpha-api

-wolframalphaapi is a Python wrapper for the Wolfram|Alpha APIs, mainly for Spoken Result API and Short Answers API.
+wolfram-alpha-api is a Python wrapper for the Wolfram|Alpha APIs, mainly for Spoken Result API and Short Answers API.

 ## Installation